Nizwa Souq (2026): A Step-By-Step Guide & What to Buy

 Some traditional Omani coffee cups

 Before leaving the East Souq, Amjad took me to a small corner where the old market well still stands.
 It’s no longer in use, but he lowered the bucket to show how traders once drew water here during long mornings at the souq.
-A simple moment, but one that brings the history of this place quietly to life.
+This detail — one that most visitors never notice — brings the history of this place quietly to life.

 By the old well in a corner of the East Souq in Nizwa market